kwetopeta/33nano.github.io/content/Blog/Artix.md

 # Why?

  Not long ago, my knowledge of operating systems was limited.
-I only thought that Windows and MacOS were the only operating systems in existence, little did i know there was another universe waiting for me.
+I only thought that Windows and MacOS were the only operating systems in existence,but little did i know that there was another universe out there.
 A universe packed with freedom,better security, extremely customizable, faster and filled with an even larger community, than my brain could ever comprehend.
 I remember the feeling of accomplishment i felt the first time i ever installed a linux distribution on my personal computer.
 I was super happy, i could finally leave the world of claustrophobia inducing windows and genetically modified apples, for a penguin?
 I was finally breathing the same air as the Xenial
 Xerus (Ubuntu 16.04 LTS).
 From that point onwards, i would participate in the act of distro hopping (switching from and across linux distributions).
 I experienced just about